nobraininside/dropQbsd/README.md

 If your organization processes personal data on Windows or macOS, you are running telemetry engines that phone home thousands of times per day to companies you never signed a data processing agreement with.
 The operating system undermines every word of your privacy policy.

-dropQbsd on OpenBSD offers a different path: zero telemetry, fully auditable (~2,500 lines of ksh + 9 lines of C), and compartmentalized by design.
-No licenses to buy, no hardware to replace, no antivirus to renew.
+dropQbsd on the BSD family offers a different path: zero telemetry, fully auditable (~2,500 lines of ksh + 9 lines of C), and compartmentalized by design.

 **→ [GDPR.md](GDPR.md):** Why dropQbsd satisfies GDPR accountability (Art.
 25 and Art.
 39) in a way no policy document ever could — and why "privacy by design" on closed-source systems is a legal fiction.